-- Within the retail operations, there is segregation of the sourcing, verification, approval and disbursement of retail credit exposures to achieve independence. - Program lending involves a cluster based approach wherein a lending program is implemented for a homogeneous group of individuals/business entities which comply with certain laid down parameterised norms.
-The approving authority as per the Board approved authorisation lays down these parameters. - For certain products including dealer funding, builder finance and facilities fully collateralised by cash and cash equivalents, the delegation structure approved by the Board of Directors may permit exemption from the stipulation pertaining to internal rating, up to a certain loan amount.
+For certain products including dealer funding, builder finance and facilities fully collateralised by cash and cash equivalents, the delegation structure approved by the Board of Directors may permit exemption from the stipulation pertaining to internal rating, up to a certain loan amount.
 Credit approval limits with respect to such products are laid out in the delegation structure approved by the Board of Directors.

-A risk based asset review framework has been put in place wherein the frequency of asset review would be higher for cases with higher outstanding and/or lower credit rating.
+A risk-based asset review framework has been put in place wherein the frequency of asset review would be higher for cases with higher exposure and/or lower credit rating.